JaredP94/FTP-Python/README.md

 # File Transfer Application

-Project which utilises Python to implement an FTP server and client
+Project which utilises Python to implement an FTP server (multi-threaded) and client

 # Setup:
 ## Prequisites: